-A route map for the ride was published earlier this month.
-Using that, I’ve plotted the course using bikehike.co.uk.
+I’ve plotted the course using bikehike.co.uk.
 I’ve included some screen grabs, including various sections of the course as well as elevation and gradient charts.

 If people are interested (let me know in the comments box below), I will attempt to upload the TCX file to the site, which you should then be able to download and manipulate as you see fit.

 Given the low level of detail on the official map, I’ve had to guesstimate exactly which roads the route will follow.
 For the most part, this is fairly easy.
 The route will have to follow main roads to accommodate the 20,000 cyclists that will participate.
 Similarly, where the professional race shares the same course, it will have to be sufficiently wide to ensure the safety of riders travelling at 40-50km/h.

 DISCLAIMER: I am SURE that my route will have the odd difference with the final route.
 If you are going to ride the route using a cycle computer loaded with my route, bear in mind that you will be riding on open roads.
 Knowing that the event is to be held on closed roads, I took the liberty of assuming that you might not have to ride around all of the Kingston one way system (for instance).